EOEPCA/proc-ades/README.md

 ./scripts/build.sh
 ```

-If you are performing a local build the script creates two Docker Images:
+Basically, the last step will pull from the EOEPCA docker hub repository an image to start a container with all the tools to build another docker image with the ADES ready to run.
+At the end, the script shall have created a Docker images:

 ```text
 eoepca-ades-core:1.0
 proc-comm-zoo:1.0
 ```

+the image `eoepca-ades-core:1.0` is the built ADES.

-### Run local image
+### Run ADES from docker image

-Run:
+1. Let's start running the new ADES image.
+The main web service is running internally on port 7777 and is map to port 80 on the host.
+This port may be reconfigured if necessary.

 ```sh
 docker run --rm  -d --name zoo -p 7777:80   eoepca-ades-core:1.0
 ```

-2. Send a GetCapabilities request
+2. We will now perform a simple OWS WPS GetCapabilities request to check the service is running properly.

 ```ssh
 curl -L  "http://localhost:7777/zoo/?service=WPS&version=1.0.0&request=GetCapabilities"
 ```

+The returned reply should be similar to the following

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>